 - Roof Pitch

-- Obstruction Factor
+- Obstruction Clearance

 Frequently Asked Questions (FAQs) about the Chimney Height